/ TitanHQ Blog

 The Internet has presented the education sector with some great opportunities and some major headaches.
 Educators continue to grapple with the best way to help kids use the Internet in school while protecting them from online dangers.

 Blocking inappropriate content doesn’t have to block learning.
 As students spend more and more time connected to the web, ensure this time is spent safely and with content-aware web filtering.
 By scanning page content, WebTitan’s content engine can keep up with a constantly changing web.

 It is your duty as an education establishment to provide a safe learning environment.
 Schools are legally obliged to demonstrate reasonable and effective measures to control access to the Internet.
-There is a fine-balance on what has to be allowed and what security measures can be put in place.
-Security in all organisations, commercial or academic, is a trade-off between the likelihood and potential impact of an attack and the financial cost or loss of utility that are incurred in defence.
+There is a fine balance on what has to be allowed and what security measures can be put in place.
+Security in all organisations, commercial or academic, is a trade-off between the likelihood and potential impact of an attack and the financial cost or loss of utility that are incurred in defense.

-Why not take a look at how the TitanHQ suite of granular network security solutions meet the flexible requirements of the education sector - How we help Education.
+Why not take a look at how the TitanHQ suite of granular network security solutions meets the flexible requirements of the education sector - How we help Education.

-WebTitan on-the-go is now avialble for Chromebooks.
-Enforce DNS Fltering on school chromebooks to provide a safe learning environment at home or in school.
+WebTitan on-the-go is now available for Chromebooks.
+Enforce DNS Filtering on school Chromebooks to provide a safe learning environment at home or in school.
 Supporting CIPA Compliance, WebTitan OTG blocks offensive and obscene content at the source.
-Learn about how WebTitan OTG for Chrombooks works.
+Learn about how WebTitan OTG for Chromebooks works.